teedang19/dotfiles/README.md

 3. Install vim plugins using the alias: `$ vplug`

 # TODO
-- autocomplete with recently used words in vim
 - more syntax highlighting
   - elixir
   - javascript, coffeescript, typescript
   - yaml
   - css
-- Ctrl+S to toggle corresponding file + spec
-- `:Q` and `:W` overrides